How To Make A Martingale Collar

 16. Push Webbing Through Ring & Fold

-Put the unstitched end of the long strap through the remaining rectangle ring by coming from above to go down through the ring.
+From above, put the unstitched end of the long strap down through the remaining rectangle ring.

 17. Box Stitch